 Spring and autumn wetsuits

-Spring and autumn wetsuits are almost always a 4/3 mm full suit and are used in Europe during this time of year.
-Don’t get confused with the term spring suit, this term is often used to describe wetsuits with short arms, short legs or shorties.
-They are used in European warm summer conditions.
+Spring and autumn wetsuits are almost always a 4/3 mm full suits.
+Don’t get confused with the term spring suit.
+This term is often used to describe wetsuits with short arms, short legs or shorties.
+They are often used in European warm summer conditions.
 But then why is it called a spring suit?
 The term spring suit originates from Australia, where generally the water is warm and wetsuits are only used in spring, autumn, and winter.
-In summer, boardshorts are the go-to waterwear.
+In summer, boardshorts are the go-to water wear.
 Because of this, a short leg long sleeve wetsuit would be perfect for Australian spring.
 Let’s get back to what we are actually talking about here, the best wetsuits to be used in European spring and autumn, a full suit with 4/3 mm neoprene thickness.
 A must-have whether you surf a lot or not.